Classical mechanics: History

 Since the end of the 20th century, classical mechanics in physics has no longer been an independent theory.
 Instead, classical mechanics is now considered an approximate theory to the more general quantum mechanics.
 Emphasis has shifted to understanding the fundamental forces of nature as in the Standard Model and its more modern extensions into a unified theory of everything.
 Classical mechanics is a theory useful for the study of the motion of non-quantum mechanical, low-energy particles in weak gravitational fields.
-Also, it has been extended into the complex domain where complex classical mechanics exhibits behaviors very similar to quantum mechanics.